cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 * signature:  The digital signature output.

-* compression:  Given a list of signatures for a list of messages and public keys, generate a new signature that authenticates the same list of messages and public keys.
+* aggregation:  Given a list of signatures for a list of messages and public keys, an aggregation algorithm generates one signature that authenticates the same list of messages and public keys.

+* rogue key attack:
+  An attack in which a specially crafted public key (the "rogue" key) is used to forge an aggregated signature.
+  This document specifies two methods for securing against rogue key attacks.
+  These schemes are defined in (#schemes).

 <!---
-* Signer:  The Signer generates a pair (SK, PK), publishes PK for everyone to see, but keeps the private key SK.
+* Signer:  The Signer generates a pair (SK, PK), publishes PK for everyone to see, but keeps the secret key SK.

 * Verifier:  The Verifier holds a public key PK.
 It receives (message, signature) that it wishes to verify.